CookieJarApps/SmartCookieWeb/README.md

 License in short:

-- Keep credit in app to both SmartCookieWeb and Lightning
+- Keep license notices in about page
+- Forks must be open source
 - Derivative project must use MPL